Characterization of Ergodic Measures of Maximal Entropy for Topologically Transitive Partially Hyperbolic Diffeomorphisms with compact center leaves: Introduction

 \begin{theorem} \cite{hertz2012maximizing} Let $f : M \rightarrow M$ be a $C^{1+\alpha}$ partially hyperbolic diffeomorphism of a 3-dimensional closed manifold $M$.
 Assume that $f$ is dynamically coherent with one dimensional compact central leaves and has the accessibility property.
 Then, $f$ has finitely many ergodic measures of maximal entropy.
 There are two possibilities: \begin{enumerate} \item $f$ has a unique measure of maximal entropy $\mu$.
 The central Lyapunov exponent $\lambda_c(\mu)$ vanishes and $(f, \mu)$ is isomorphic to a Bernoulli shift,

 \item $f$ has more than one ergodic measure of maximal entropy measure, all of them with non-vanishing central Lyapunov exponent. \end{enumerate} \end{theorem}

-More recently, in \cite{ures2021maximal} the authors have fully characterized the number of ergodic measures of maximal entropy for partially hyperbolic diffeomorphisms in 3-manifolds other than $\mathbb{T}^3$, more precisely they proved the following result:
+More recently, in \cite{ures2021maximal}, the authors fully characterized the number of ergodic measures of maximal entropy for partially hyperbolic diffeomorphisms on 3-manifolds other than $\mathbb{T}^3$.
+Specifically, they proved the following result:

 \begin{theorem} \cite{ures2021maximal} Let $f$ be a $C^2$ partially hyperbolic diffeomorphism on a 3-dimensional nilmanifold $M \neq \mathbb{T}^3$.
 Then \begin{itemize} \item[(a)] either $f$ has a unique maximal measure, in which case $f$ is conjugate to a rotation extension of an Anosov diffeomorphism, and the maximal measure is supported on the whole $M$ and it has vanishing center exponent; \item[(b)] or $f$ has exactly two ergodic maximal measures $\mu^{+}, \mu^{-}$, with positive and negative center Lyapunov exponents, respectively. \end{itemize} \end{theorem} We emphasize that partially hyperbolic diffeomorphisms defined on 3-manifolds, other than $\mathbb{T}^3$, are accessible.
-In the non-accessible context, in \cite{rocha2022number} the authors addressed the problem about the number of maximum entropy measures for partially hyperbolic diffeomorphisms with compact central foliation on $\mathbb{T}^3$ under some hypotheses on the dynamics of the center foliation, more specifically they showed the following theorem:
+In the non-accessible context, the authors of \cite{rocha2022number} addressed the problem of the number of maximal entropy measures for partially hyperbolic diffeomorphisms with a compact central foliation on $\mathbb{T}^3$, under certain hypotheses on the dynamics of the center foliation.
+More specifically, they proved the following theorem:

 \begin{theorem}\cite{rocha2022number} Let $f: \mathbb{T}^3 \rightarrow \mathbb{T}^3$ be a $C^2$ dynamically coherent partially hyperbolic diffeomorphism with compact center leaves.
-Suppose that $f$ has a periodic center leaf with 1-Morse-Smale dynamics, then at least one of the following occurs: \begin{enumerate} \item[(1)] Either the number of ergodic maximal measures is precisely two (one with positive center exponent and one with negative center exponent) or \item[(2)] there exists an invariant su-torus. \end{enumerate} \end{theorem} In the previous theorem, by an $su$-torus, we mean a $2$-torus that is an accessibility class.
+Suppose that $f$ has a periodic center leaf with 1-Morse-Smale dynamics, then at least one of the following occurs: \begin{enumerate} \item[(1)] Either the number of ergodic maximal measures is precisely two (one with positive center exponent and one with negative center exponent); \item[(2)] or there exists an invariant su-torus. \end{enumerate} \end{theorem} In the previous theorem, by an $su$-torus, we mean a $2$-torus that is an accessibility class.
 Another result proved in \cite{rocha2022number} was an interesting dichotomy regarding the existence of a periodic leaf with dynamics of irrational rotation number: